 There are some huge benefits to owning a scooter.
 For starters, they’re relatively inexpensive to buy, insure, and repair.
-They also get great gas mileage (read on to learn about one that gets more than 100 mpg.)
+They also get great gas mileage.
 And they’re about as easy to park as a bicycle.

 Thing is, scooters get a bad rap in America because they’re not traditionally seen as manly modes of transportation.
 That may have been the case years ago when people equated scooters with the kinds of goofy mopeds — mopeds and scooters are different, though technically they’re both motorcycles — that had pedals.
 Today, however, there are some pretty cool, useful, and even fun-to-drive scooters on the market.